pyhys/minimalmodbus/docs/develop.rst

 Also a dummy/mock/stub for the serial port, dummy_serial, is provided for test purposes.
 See :ref:`apidummyserial`.

-The test coverage analysis is found at ??
-TODO
+The test coverage analysis is found at https://codecov.io/github/pyhys/minimalmodbus?branch=master.
-To see which parts of the code that have been tested, click the corresponding file name.

 Hardware tests are performed using a Delta DTB4824 process controller.
 See :ref:`testdtb4824` for more information.